 We want to know how our website is working for you and where we can improve.Give feedback

 Anyone who has been convicted of a criminal offence in England, Wales or Northern Ireland can apply to the CCRC.
 We can look at cases from the Crown Court or a magistrates’ court.
 Anyone convicted of a criminal offence in the Court Martial or the Service Civilian Court since after 1st October 2009 can also apply to us.

 One of the most important things to think about before you apply to us is whether you have already tried to appeal.
 The CCRC was set up to deal with potential miscarriages of justice for people who have already lost an appeal at court.
 If you have not appealed in the normal way through the court where you were convicted, you should try to appeal there first.
 We usually tell people who come to us before they have appealed that they need to go back and try to appeal in the normal way.
 You can still try to appeal even if you think you have missed the deadline for appealing.
-You can find the information that you need to make a normal appeal here.

 Applying to the CCRC before you have appealed will usually be a waste of your time.
 In some unusual cases there are “exceptional circumstances”, or special reasons, that mean we can look at a case even though the person has not tried to appeal before.
 If you are thinking about applying to us before you have tried to appeal your case, you will need to carefully the “What are “exceptional circumstances” section in our guidance.